 \section{Introduction}

-3D reconstruction and view synthesis have long been the fundamental components in various computer vision and graphics tasks.
-They aim to recover and represent the geometry and appearance of real-world scenes from visual observations, enabling machines and humans alike to see, understand, and interact with 3D environments.
-Their importance extends across a diverse range of applications from immersive experiences in augmented and virtual reality (AR/VR)~\cite{zhao2020deja,li2023instant} to precise environmental understanding in robotics and autonomous systems~\cite{zhou2017unsupervised,zhu2022nice}, and large-scale digital twins used in simulation and design~\cite{mihai2022digital}, even to the smart city modeling~\cite{deng2021systematic}.
-As these applications scale to ever-larger and more dynamic environments, there is a growing demand for methods to be not only accurate but also computationally efficient and robust for diverse scenarios.
+3D reconstruction and view synthesis are fundamental to computer vision and graphics, with applications spanning AR/VR~\cite{zhao2020deja,li2023instant}, robotics and autonomous systems~\cite{zhou2017unsupervised,zhu2022nice}, digital twins~\cite{mihai2022digital}, and smart city modeling~\cite{deng2021systematic}.
+As these applications scale to larger and more dynamic environments, reconstruction methods must be not only accurate but also computationally efficient and robust across diverse scenarios.

-Traditional 3D reconstruction methods, such as Structure‑from‑Motion (SfM)~\cite{schonberger2016structure} and Multi‑View Stereo (MVS)~\cite{hartley2003multiple}, rely on iterative multi‑stage optimization to recover camera poses and dense geometry.
-Although accurate, their high computational cost, slow convergence, and sensitivity to noise and occlusion make them impractical for large‑scale and/or real‑time applications~\cite{zhang2025advances}.
-Learning‑based approaches, including Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, improve scene representation and rendering quality but require per‑scene optimization and high computational cost.
-Moreover, these methods focus primarily on view synthesis rather than explicit geometric reconstruction, limiting their applicability to downstream perception and robotics tasks.

-In contrast, feed-forward approaches aim to produce explicit 3D outputs, such as camera poses, depth maps, point maps, and 3D correspondences, directly from input images without costly iterative refinement.
-The Visual Geometry Grounded Transformer (VGGT)~\cite{wang2025vggt} exemplifies this shift toward scalable, end-to-end 3D reconstruction.
-VGGT is a feed-forward model capable of performing 3D reconstruction from one, a few, or even hundreds of input images within a single forward pass.
-It predicts a full set of geometric attributes in tens of seconds and often matches or even surpasses the accuracy of traditional methods, without requiring any post‑processing.
+Traditional methods such as Structure from Motion (SfM)~\cite{schonberger2016structure} and Multi-View Stereo (MVS)~\cite{hartley2003multiple} rely on iterative, multi-stage optimization.
+These methods are well established and underpin many real-world systems, including mapping and localization in autonomous driving, but their optimization can be computationally expensive and slow to converge, which poses challenges for latency-sensitive or resource-constrained deployment~\cite{zhang2025advances}.
+Learning-based representations such as Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} improve rendering quality but still require per-scene optimization and focus primarily on view synthesis rather than explicit geometric reconstruction, limiting their use in downstream perception and robotics tasks.
+In contrast, feed-forward approaches directly produce explicit 3D outputs, including camera poses, depth maps, and point maps, from input images in a single forward pass without iterative refinement.
+The Visual Geometry Grounded Transformer (VGGT)~\cite{wang2025vggt} exemplifies this paradigm: it reconstructs 3D geometry from one to dozens of images in tens of seconds, often matching or surpassing traditional methods without any post-processing.